jonatanramhoj/next-minimal-starter/README.md

 # Next Minimal Starter

-Minimal [Next.js 12+](https://nextjs.org/) boilerplate loaded with a handful of useful packages to help get our projects of the ground as fast as possible ⚡️
+Minimal [Next.js 12+](https://nextjs.org/) starter loaded with a few useful packages to help get our projects of the ground as fast as possible ⚡️

 - [ESlint](https://eslint.org/) - Helps with coding best practises and keeping bugs away.
 - [Prettier](https://prettier.io/) - Let's us focus on coding instead of indentation etc.